Trial Length, Pricing, and Rationally Inattentive Customers: Functional Form Free Results

-This result formalizes the firm's primary incentive to offer long trial periods, an incentive entirely divorced from consumer learning.
+Intuitively, this rationalizes the firm's primary incentive to offer long trial periods, an incentive cannot be fully explained by consumer learning.
 From a purely revenue-focused perspective, a longer trial is always better.
 It systematically increases the number of consumers who, despite preferring to cancel, fail to do so and are subsequently charged the renewal price.
-This finding provides a clear, attention-based explanation for a key stylized fact: firms often offer trial periods (e.g., 30 or 60 days) that far exceed the time necessary to evaluate the product's features.
-If this were the only consideration and consumers signed up regardless of the burden of the trial, the firm’s profit would rise monotonically as the trial got longer, and the firm would be incentivized to extend trial length until the chance of forgetting is 100\%.
+This finding establishes an attention-based explanation for a key stylized fact: firms frequently offer trial periods (e.g., 30-60 days) that far exceed the time necessary to evaluate the product's features.
+If inattentive revenue were the only consideration and consumers signed up regardless of the burden of the trial, the firm’s profit would rise monotonically as the trial got longer, and the firm would be incentivized to extend trial length until the chance of forgetting is 100\%.
 In reality, a longer trial also makes the offer less attractive ex ante, captured by the IR-Slack term, so the firm eventually loses participants.
 Balancing these two forces yields a finite, moderate optimal trial length.